AdieLaine/lnu-ai/data/README.md

 This directory contains various data files that are crucial to the functioning of the Lnu-AI system.
 The datasets are utilized in multiple features such as language translation, semantic analysis, and the chat system.
 Below is a brief explanation of each file and its role within the system.

+# Downloading the Data Files

+If you are looking for trained_data_embeddings.json and word_details_embeddings.json for the project, they are are stored in a Google Drive folder.
+You can access the folder [here](https://drive.google.com/drive/folders/1XvBdEu7kn9vr7bn3eJOUuLPeEK4x-DY4?usp=drive_link).

+Simply download the folder and place it in the root directory of the project.
+The project will automatically detect the folder and use the data files.
+Be sure to check the Readme file in the folder for more information.

+---

 ## Embedded Mi'kmaq Language Corpus

 - **all_word_details.json**: This file contains comprehensive details for each word in the Mi'kmaq language, including translation, orthographic variants, pronunciation, and semantic relationships with other words.